Oriental Empires Game Cover

 • “High replayability.”

 • “It's like mini civ games that focus on the China Three Kingdoms era.
-As a strategy game enthusiast, this game is relatively simple to me; the replayability is low.
-After you manage to upgrade all of your cities, there is not much you can do, but it's still worth the money and your time if you really like slow-paced games.”
+As a strategy game enthusiast, this game is relatively simple to me; the replayability is low after you manage to upgrade all of your cities.
+There is not much you can do, but it's still worth the money and your time if you really like slow-paced games.”

 • “Although I don't think there's a whole lot of replayability at the moment.”

-• optimization14 mentions
+• optimization28 mentions

 • “Great performance for the amount of space it takes up.”